2019 Military World Games: Cheating

 China's orienteering teams originally captured a gold and a silver medal in women as well as a silver in men.
 They were all disqualified by the International Orienteering Federation after it was found out that they had been cheating through access to secretly marked paths, and received external assistance thus gaining major unfair advantage over other competitors.
 A common protest was also held by the competitors from Russia, Switzerland, France, Belgium, Poland, and Austria accusing the Chinese team for gaining major unfair advantage in the competition.

-COVID-19 conspiracy theories
+COVID-19 claims

-During the COVID-19 pandemic, conspiracy theories emerged in China that the SARS-CoV-2 virus originated in the United States and was brought to China by an American participant in the Military World Games.
-One version of the conspiracy theory states that the virus was created by the CIA.
-A Chinese government official supported and helped spread one of the conspiracy theories.
-Athletes Élodie Clouvel and Matteo Tagliariol each stated they developed a severe illness around the time they attended the games, but there is no evidence that they transmitted these illnesses – neither at the games nor upon returning to their units.
-A U.S. Army athlete who attended the games was accused of being "patient zero" of the novel coronavirus outbreak in Wuhan, and was harassed on social media, despite never having symptoms or testing positive.
-A coronavirus public health exercise in the United States called Event 201 was held at the same time as the games, and this is sometimes cited by conspiracy theorists as further evidence of misconduct.
+Some world games participants developed symptoms of respiratory infections, which created rumors that the 2019 Military World Games spread COVID-19.
+However, this does not align with the timeline of the COVID-19 pandemic.
+The world games occurred in October 2019, and the first confirmed cases of COVID-19 in China did not occur until December 2019, and the first confirmed cases outside of China did not occur until January 2020.